robsmi-msfte/AVDBlueprint/README.md

 * Azure Resource Manager (ARM) templates
 * Resource Groups

-The WVD Blueprints are meant to deploy an entire environment, including Azure Active Directory Domain Services (AAD DS), a management virtual machine (VM), networking, WVD infrastructure, and related resources, in a turn-key fashion.
+The AVD Blueprints are meant to deploy an entire environment, including Azure Active Directory Domain Services (AAD DS), a management virtual machine (VM), networking, AVD infrastructure, and related resources, in a turn-key fashion.
 The following is a guide to help accomplish customizing to your environment.
 ## Recommended Reading

 1) [Azure Blueprints] (<https://docs.microsoft.com/en-us/azure/governance/blueprints/overview>)